-JQ Magazine: Yuja Wang, ONE OR EIGHT, New ‘Gundam Hathaway’
+JQ Magazine: ‘The Amazing Digital Circus: The Last Act,’ ONE OR EIGHT, New ‘Gundam Hathaway’

 By JQ magazine editor Justin Tedaldi (CIR Kobe-shi, 2001-02).
 Justin has written about Japanese arts and entertainment for JETAA since 2005.
 For more of his articles, click here.